Jenny Queen

 Jenny Queen (born March 18, 1979) is a singer-songwriter and author.
 Both her songs and her literary writing often deal with memory and how people process memory over time.
 Her musical style encompasses elements from genres of roots, indie folk, neotraditional country, country and pop.
 Her lyrical content and voice have been described as a "combination of little girl and windswept and bruised woman."

 Early life

 Queen was born March 18, 1979, in Springfield, Ohio.
 With family in southern Kentucky, Queen was exposed to bluegrass music pioneer Bill Monroe's music at a young age.
 With a grandfather who is a Southern Baptist minister, Queen sang in church groups throughout her teens.
 She attended Ohio State University, earning a B.A., graduating summa cum laude.
-Queen then went on to earn a Masters in International Relations from University of Chicago.
+Queen then went on to earn a master's degree in International Relations from University of Chicago.
 She is a volunteer for Amnesty International and has been involved with educating refugees.